manjotcoder/manjot6-punjab.github.io/README.md

 I am Manjot Singh.I Completed my 12th from BCM Sen. Sec.
 School, Basant City, Ludhiana with 74% marks.Now I am Btech CSE students at Guru Nanak Dev Engineering College, Ludhiana.
 <u>
 <i><h1>My first day Experience at Guru Nanak Dev Engineering College,Ludhiana</h1><i/>
-<body>Hello Everyone!
+<body></body>
-  Today i am talking about my first day at guru nanak dev engineering college.That day is most memoriable for me.On that Day. a day before that day college prof. message us on Whatsapp that Every students of IT and CSE should be come in college Gurudwara sahib at 9"o clock. when i go into Gurudwara sahib i see that kirtan is starts there and students were sitting peacefully in front of Guru Granth sahib ji.
-I Pray in front of guru granth sahib ji for "my new journey begins as a CSE student at Gndec.
-  After 1hr of kirtan started Anand Sahib path starts and after that ardas will be started in which all students and teachers pray for start a new session of btech. after the hukamnan from granth sahib that is:
+  Hello everyone!
+Today, I am talking about my first day at Guru Nanak Dev Engineering College.
+That day is most memorable for me.
+The day before, college professors messaged us on WhatsApp that all students of IT and CSE should come to the college Gurudwara Sahib at 9 o'clock.
+When I arrived at Gurudwara Sahib, kirtan had already begun and students were sitting peacefully in front of Guru Granth Sahib Ji.
+I prayed in front of Guru Granth Sahib Ji for the start of my new journey as a CSE student at GNDEC.
+After an hour of kirtan, Anand Sahib path began followed by an ardas, where all students and teachers prayed to start a new session of BTech.
+After the hukamnama from Guru Granth Sahib Ji,

   <br>"jo nar dukh mai dukh nahee maanai"<br/>
  <br> "sukh sanayhu ar bhai nahee jaa kai kanchan maatee maanai. ||1|| rahaa-o"<br/>